DW, an Army vet, has published 9 novels. His day job is teaching elementary school. In his spare time, he camps with his wife of 30+ years.

-Cindy left with her drink tray, and Rick turned to check on the customers at his end of the bar.
-What had been the last vacant stool was now occupied by an attractive brunette in an American themed halter top that both maintained a shred of modesty while revealing that the woman wearing was toned and tanned.
+Cindy left with her drink tray.
+Rick turned to check on the customers at his end of the bar.
+What had been the last vacant stool was now occupied by an attractive brunette in an American themed halter top that both maintained a shred of modesty while revealing that the woman wearing it was toned and tanned.

 "Four years of college, four years of med school, a grueling internship, five years as a resident, and when I finally set foot on Buzby Beach again, I find my high school sweetheart working as a bartender.
 Oh, how the mighty have fallen."